 This data analysis is important because the data analysis will help identify the root cause for inaccurate task duration estimates.
 You may also want to perform a Pareto Analysis of the data to prioritize which project tasks would benefit most from more accurate estimates.
 Once you have identified the root cause for inaccurate estimates, you can initiate Corrective And Preventive Actions (CAPA), where appropriate.

 Step 2: Allocation of Resources

-You may heard the phrase “Do more with less” but I like to joke that design teams are expected to “Do everything with nothing.”
-If you design team is monitoring the accuracy of take duration estimates for design projects, the accuracy of your project plans should improve.
-Your management team should also develop a greater confidence in your teams’ ability to forecast product launch dates thereby the estimates for resource needs.
+You may hear the phrase “Do more with less,” but I like to joke that design teams are expected to “Do everything with nothing.”
+If your design team is monitoring the accuracy of taking duration estimates for design projects, the accuracy of your project plans should improve.
+Your management team should also develop greater confidence in your teams’ ability to forecast product launch dates, thereby the estimates for resource needs.
 Managers frequently challenge you to achieve the impossible.